Sandy McNicol

 Alasdair Lindsay Robert "Sandy" McNicol (15 June 1944 – 20 April 2017) was a New Zealand rugby union player.
 A prop, McNicol represented Wanganui at a provincial level, and was a member of the New Zealand national side, the All Blacks.

 Playing career

 McNicol represented Wanganui at a provincial level, and played for the All Blacks in 1973, as a replacement on the 1972–73 tour of Britain, Ireland, France and North America.
 He played five games for the All Blacks during the latter part of that tour, but did not appear in any test matches.

+McNicol trained as a primary teacher at Palmerston North Teachers College.
+After his probationary year he joined the New Zealand Army as an education officer at Waiouru Military Camp.
+It was from there that he made his first class debut representing Wanganui.